 Then there are cacti with strong, in your face purple and red colors like Cane Cholla, Claret Cup Cactus, and Ocotillo.
 The most popular view anywhere is the Soaptree Yucca with its beautiful white flowers that dry up into hard pods that apparently can be eaten, and deep roots that can be used to produce soap.

 Finally, the trees, like Rio Grande Cottonwood with most of its trunk deep in the sands looking for water, and the one that gets the prize for creativity, the Skunkbush Sumac (or Lemonade Bush), which forms compact hills of gypsum and sand grains around its roots and trunk to resist being taken away by the winds.
 It looks dead in the summer, but it colors up in the spring.

 |Sunset, White Sands National Park, New Mexico|

 What do white sands, and ski slopes, and plants with meter long roots, have to do with eighties music, and lost childhood friends?
 It is so random, but it's how it works, sometimes it is a gentle touch, at other times a powerful slap to your face, but it is real, the healing hand of nature.
-As I was getting ready to leave, it seemed a small thing, to let that stupid song play on the radio, anemically raising my hand, and whispering the words; by the time I was back on the highway, I was screaming the chorus from the top of my lungs.
+As I was getting ready to leave, it seemed a small thing, whispering the words of that forbidden song, anemically raising my hand; by the time I was back on the highway, I was screaming the chorus from the top of my lungs, tears in the corner of my eyes.
 Behind me, the sun was setting over the still and ever in motion white dunes.